MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 Pruning removes remote-tracking branches that no longer exist on the remote and helps you keep your branches list clean and up to date.
 This setting is available at both global and repository scopes, and corresponds to the `git config` [fetch.prune](https://git-scm.com/docs/git-config#Documentation/git-config.txt-fetchprune) setting.

 We recommend setting this option to **True** at the global level.
-Valid settings are:
+Valid settings are, as follows:

 - True (recommended)
 - False